 The Equality Act (2010) sets out three types of unlawful discrimination: direct discrimination, indirect discrimination, and discrimination arising from a disability.

 Direct discrimination can also take place based on association with someone with a protected characteristic, or it can be based on perception.
-In this case you do not need to have a particular protected characteristic to experience direct discrimination; it can occur, for example, if someone is treated less favourably because they have a partner who has a disability, or because a person is mistakenly thought to be gay.
+It can occur, for example, if someone is treated less favourably because they have a partner who has a disability, or because a person is thought to be gay.

 Indirect discrimination occurs when you apply a provision, criteria or practice in the same way for everyone but this has the effect of putting people sharing a protected characteristic at a particular disadvantage.
 It doesn’t matter that you did not intend to disadvantage that group.
 What does matter is whether your action does or would disadvantage that group in some way.